Milillo-lab/Transmission_Lines/README.md

 ## Run the code

-### 1. Download Data (People must first create an Earthdata account, and then use the account and password to log in.)
+### 1. Download Data (People must first create an Earthdata account)

 Run this code in your terminal.
-It requires Earthdata Login credentials.
+It requires Earthdata's account and password for credentials.

 ```Bash
 python download_opera_disp_data.py